Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Any property without trees can feel pretty empty.

 Trees add height, greenery, color, and shade.
-They break up a barren space and boost your landscape with benefits like boosting oxygen, reducing stormwater, slowing wind, and adding great aesthetics.
+They break up a barren space and enhance your landscape with benefits such as increasing oxygen, reducing stormwater, slowing wind, and adding great aesthetics.

 Commercial Property Manager?
 Check Out Our Ultimate Guide to Landscape Maintenance

 Choosing the right trees in today’s changing climate can make all the difference.
-You want climate-resilient trees that will hold up in climate extremes.
+You want climate-resilient trees that can withstand extreme climate conditions.

 Here are our recommendations for some trees that meet the most stressful conditions.